- On February 1, 2022

 Minimize Overstock and Storage Costs

 Excess inventory is not only costly due to the actual cost of materials and the goods themselves, but overstock can also cause additional storage costs.
 Reducing stock-outs and overstocks can lower your overall inventory costs by 10% (1) and result in a 10-20% gain in space use (2).
-With proper inventory management, finance executives can help downsize warehouses or repurpose space for other revenue generating activities.
+With proper inventory management, finance executives can help downsize warehouses or repurpose space for other revenue-generating activities.
 Storage savings are even more significant for perishables like food and beverage or medicinal products.

 Reduce Labor Costs

 How much does your warehouse labor cost?
 Consider this…walking and manually picking orders accounts for over 50% of the time associated with picking (2).
 Finance executives need to increase workforce efficiency to decrease costs.
 Warehouse automation technology as well as powerful inventory tracking technology enable workers to operate more efficiently.
-Humans and robots working together can increase productivity by a whopping 85% than either of the two working alone (3)!
+Humans and robots working together can increase productivity by a whopping 85% than either of the two workings alone (3)!
 Being able to locate inventory with real-time updates to handheld devices means your warehouse workers no longer need to search for elusive inventory and can go about picking and packing activities quickly and efficiently, reducing your overall labor costs.